-Ian has spoken at Willow Creek, Berkeley Divinity School at Yale University, Denver Seminary, the Catalyst Conference, the International Arts Movement Encounter, Story 2011, the Center for Action and Contemplation with Richard Rohr, Belmont University, the Wild Goose Festival, Mars Hill Church in Grand Rapids, Laity Lodge, The Storyline Conference with Donald Miller, and alongside Amy Grant and Becca Stevens at An Evening of Stories at the Country Music Hall of Fame.
+Ian has spoken at Leadercast, Willow Creek, Berkeley Divinity School at Yale University, Denver Seminary, the Catalyst Conference, the International Arts Movement Encounter, Story 2011, the Center for Action and Contemplation with Richard Rohr, Belmont University, the Wild Goose Festival, Mars Hill Church in Grand Rapids, Laity Lodge, The Storyline Conference with Donald Miller, and alongside Amy Grant and Becca Stevens at An Evening of Stories at the Country Music Hall of Fame.
 Ian most recently shared the stage with Ricky Skaggs, Sara Watkins, and others at the Tokens Show in Nashville’s historical Ryman Auditorium.

-Ian is a pioneer of the Enneagram, an ancient personality typing system that identifies nine types of people and how they relate to one another and the word.
-The Enneagram is a powerful tool for understanding why we behave the way that we do, and how our motivations are largely determined by personality.
+Most notably, Ian is a pioneer of the Enneagram, an ancient personality typing system that identifies nine types of people and how they relate to one another and the word.
+The Enneagram is a powerful tool for understanding why we behave the way that we do, and how our personalities are largely determined by our motivations.
 It provides a framework for how we can begin to live into our most authentic selves, and also reveals the wisdom that each personality type can offer to others.
 The Enneagram is therefore not just a powerful tool for personal growth, but also an ongoing journey of transformation that we can take with our families, romantic partners, co-workers, and faith communities.
 In daylong workshops, Ian can provide an overview of Enneagram system, describe the nine personality types, and speak to the myriad ways in which the Enneagram can enrich our spiritual lives.
 The enneagram is perfect for leadership, marriage and parenting seminars, church staff and lay-leadership training, corporate settings, non-profits, and boards of director retreats.